 Individuals now have a right to have personal data corrected if it is inaccurate.
 If you have shared any of this data with third parties, it is also now your responsibility to inform them of the correction.

-Essentially, you must be able to delete or remove all data you hold on someone upon request, provided there is no compelling reason for you to continue to hold it.
+Essentially, you must be able to delete or remove all personal data you hold on someone upon request, provided there is no compelling reason for you to continue to hold it.

 As a result, you need to make sure that the way in which you hold data allows you to do this.